Trans @ U of R

 Safe Space: Safe Space is a staff/faculty-run initiative that unites lesbian, gay, bisexual, and transgender (LGBT) faculty, staff, and students—and those that support them.
 Safe Space is an additional resource for questions or issues that might arise around sexual orientation and gender identity issues in the workplace.
 When you see a Safe Space sticker posted in an office at the University, you will know the person there has been trained to listen in a non-judgmental way to help find answers to questions, problem solve, or pass along a referral for more complicated issues.
 Contact: firstname.lastname@example.org

-Susan B. Anthony Institute: The Susan B. Anthony Institute for Gender and Women’s Studies (SBAI) is dedicated to addressing curricular and scholarly issues important for understanding the role of women, gender, and sexuality throughout history and in contemporary society.
+Susan B. Anthony Institute: The Susan B. Anthony Institute for Gender, Sexuality, and Women’s Studies (SBAI) is dedicated to addressing curricular and scholarly issues important for understanding the role of women, gender, and sexuality throughout history and in contemporary society.
 In service of this mission SBAI offers: courses, clusters, events (conferences, screenings, etc.), the annual Rainbow Lecture, LGBTQI Awareness Month programming, experiential learning programs, and other resources (Undergraduate Council for Gender and Women’s Studies, SBAI Library, Pride Library, LGBTQIA Resource Page) on Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI) topics.
 Contact: email@example.com

 Susan B. Anthony Center: The mission of the Susan B. Antony Center is to translate research into practice and policy to promote social justice and equality for all, at the university, and in the Rochester and international communities.
 The center works with multiple organizations to help address many of the social injustice issues and health care disparities that are faced by trans and GNC individuals.
 Contact: firstname.lastname@example.org